 What really was unnerving, and still is, is examining what it means for myself to be Iranian and living in the U.S. I was saying some stuff out loud at the table read about me being a child, and how when I was 6, I definitely did not want to be Iranian—I wanted to run away from that as fast and as hard as I could.
 It’s an embarrassing idea; it was frightening to admit.
 But as soon as I said it, other people at the table said, “I felt the same fucking way.”

-I have no idea how feeling that way must affect a six- or seven-year-old mind.
+I have no idea how feeling that way must affect a 6- or 7-year-old mind.
 It must have blown up my brain as a kid.
 So that exploration is the one that’s most frightening.
 I put it all out there.
 You’ve seen my work: I’m always putting out there massive amounts of insecurity and fear and vulnerability.
 That’s always the hardest stuff for me.

 Support American Theatre: a just and thriving theatre ecology begins with information for all.
 Please join us in this mission by making a donation to our publisher, Theatre Communications Group.
 When you support American Theatre magazine and TCG, you support a long legacy of quality nonprofit arts journalism.
 Click here to make your fully tax-deductible donation today!